Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 - FIX: fixed Settings section not working on Android 4.0
 - FIX: fixed a crash with grenades when leaving the game
 - FIX: fixed volume options not applied to reload sounds and miniguns
 {% endhighlight %}

-**DesnoGuns Mod r006**
-{% highlight text %}
-- NEW: Minecraft style for UIs
-- NEW: new option in Settings to enable Minecraft style for the "fire" and "aim" buttons
-- NEW: volume option in Settings
-- NEW: slightly better animation when aiming with a Sniper Rifle
-- NEW: volume of sound based on the distance from the source (for Molotov and Incendiary Grenade Launcher)
-- UPDATE: The Juggernaut armor now doesn't override the Chain armor (IDs changed!)
-- UPDATE: code re-written in many parts and improved: this should increase performance when loading the script at startup
-- FIX: fixed disappearing items from the creative menu
-- FIX: fixed the "double tap fast the aim button" bug that caused glitches with zoom
-- FIX: fixed shadows and collision size of grenades
-- FIX: fixed a graphical glitch that was happening when using other Texture Packs at the same time
-{% endhighlight %}

 <br>